How We Made $6,413.40 on the Side in November

 How to Make Extra Cash on the Side

-Each month I share what I did and how you can make money on the side.
-You can find all the updates here and my current total is $32,861.72 on the side for the year.
-It could have been more, however, this year I had a different focus.
+You can find all the updates here and the current total is $32,861.72 on the side for the year.
+It could have been more, however, this year we had a different focus.

 Referrals – $2,057.45

-As such, I made an extra $2,057.45 with them.
+As such, we made an extra $2,057.45 with them.
 This is different to affiliate marketing and does not include income from affiliate programs.
 It is ‘refer a friend’ programs which numerous companies offer and anyone can use.

 Rented The Room – $500